-We are developing a portfolio of novel product candidates that we believe have the potential to meaningfully improve stem cell therapy for patients with blood cancers, genetic diseases and autoimmune diseases.
+We are developing a portfolio of novel product candidates that we believe have the potential to meaningfully improve chronic mast and stem cell therapy for patients with certain blood disorders and autoimmune diseases.
 Additionally, we believe our product candidates have the potential to allow more patients with debilitating or life-threatening diseases to access a one-time, transformative blood and immune reset through transplant with better outcomes and reduced risk of toxicity and mortality versus current technologies.
 We are developing our product candidates so that they can be used individually or in combination with one another, such that patients may receive more than one of our therapies as part of their individual transplant journey.
-In addition to our first set of clinical product candidates, we are in the process of identifying several other potential candidates from our engineered hematopoietic stem cell platform.
-The following chart summarizes the status and development plan for the product candidates in our pipeline.
-We own worldwide rights to each of our programs.
+In addition to our first set of clinical product candidates, we are in the process of identifying several other potential candidates from our mRNA-modified hematopoietic stem cell platform.